thacherT1D/webdevstuff/Automated_Testing/JavaScript_Testing_Basics_with_Mocha_and_Chai.desc.md

 - We have the test suite "Hello World", followed by a description.
 - 0 passing tests, and 1 pending test.

 In mocha, any test without a function will be marked as pending.
-Update to test to run your code and check the output:
+Update the test so that it will run your code and check the output:

 ```javascript
 describe("Hello World", function() {